AVachkov/Student-Grade-Manager/README.md

 Run the console app and follow the menu

+> ⚠️ Note: Add a single record to table Headmasters to append yourself as a headmaster privately (used because otherwise anyone could become a headmaster)

 ## Contributing

 Contributions are welcome!
 If you want to help improve the project: